Lilia Ignatova

-Personal life
+Early life

 Ignatova was born on 17 May 1965 in Sofia, Bulgaria.
-She gave birth to her daughter in early 1995.
 Her twin sister Kamelia, was the pole player of the Bulgarian group exercise and became World Champion with the team in 1981.

-Biography
+Gymnastics career

-Ignatova was born in Sofia on 17 May 1965 and was part of the "golden girl" generation which dominated the sport in the early eighties.
-She won the all around silver at the 1980 European Championships, with an additional silver for the hoop, and gold with clubs and ribbon.
+Ignatova was part of the "golden girl" generation, which dominated the sport in the early eighties.
+She won the all-around silver at the 1980 European Championships, with an additional silver for the hoop, and gold with clubs and ribbon.
 She repeated this feat at the 1981 World Rhythmic Gymnastics Championships, winning additional golds for rope and hoop and silver for clubs.

 She won gold with the ribbon at the 1982 European Championships and Silver in the all around competition at the 1983 World Rhythmic Gymnastics Championships where she also won gold for clubs and balls and bronze for the hoop.

-At the 1st World Cup Final in Belgrade in 1983, she won the All-around title.
-She won gold with hoop and silver with ball at the European Championships in Vienna in 1984 and came second at the 1985 World Rhythmic Gymnastics Championships to teammate Diliana Gueorguieva where she also won gold with ball and clubs and bronze with rope.
-In 1986, she won her second World Cup Final title held in Tokyo, Japan and completed six consecutive victories in the Julieta Shishmanova Cup.
+At the 1st World Cup Final in Belgrade in 1983, she won the all-around title.
+She won gold with hoop and silver with ball at the European Championships in Vienna in 1984, and came second at the 1985 World Rhythmic Gymnastics Championships to teammate Diliana Gueorguieva, where she also won gold with ball and clubs and bronze with rope.

-In 1986, she became the European All-around Champion in Florence, this time sharing the first place together with the newcoming Bulgarian star Bianka Panova, with her final European Championships she was crowned with the Gold for the all around competition, and golds for rope and clubs and the silver with ribbon.
+In 1986, she became the European All-around Champion in Florence, this time sharing the first place together with the newcoming Bulgarian star Bianka Panova, with her final European Championships she was crowned with the Gold for the all-around competition, and golds for rope and clubs and the silver with ribbon.
+She completed six consecutive victories in the Julieta Shishmanova Cup and won her second World Cup Final title held in Tokyo, Japan, after which she retired.